PeterKamphuis/pyHIARD/docs/source/advanced.rst

     *str, optinal, default = 'Gaussian'*

     How the artificial galaxies are corrupted.
-The options are Gaussian, Casa_Sim, and Casa_5.
+The options are No_Corrupt, Gaussian, Casa_Sim, Tres and Casa_5.

+      -No_Corrupt: Do not add any noise to the model simply smooth to the required beam.

       -Gaussian: Random noise with a gaussian distribution is added.

       -Casa_Sim: CASA's simulation method is used to invert the initial artificial galaxy to the uv-plane and then converted back to the image plane and cleaned

+      -Tres: Mix the the three corruption methods 1 uncorrupted, 1 Gaussian corrupted and 1 CASA corrupted.

       -Casa_5: As CASA's simulation method is is expensive this option allows the user to only simulate every fifth artificial galaxy.

+**retain_unconvolved_model**

+  *bool, optinal, default = False*

+  retain a version of the unconvolved model, if you are only interested in these models the best way to run pyHIARD is to set the corruption method to No_Corrupt

 **variables_to_vary**: